Annapurna Base Camp Trek

 Teahouses are quite a standard means of staying on high-altitude treks like the Annapurna Base Camp.
 The Teahouses are tiny houses mainly operated by the local people that provide healthy foods and beds for the regional and foreign people.

 Teahouses provide very affordable places to stay.
 Most offer a twin-share bedroom for about NPR 600 (US 5) per night.
 They mainly earn money by selling meals, not by providing rooms.
 It’s expected that you will buy your meals where you stay overnight.
 As you go higher in the mountains, the communities become more remote, and meals get more expensive.
-However, the exchange rate remains favorable for most trekkers, making the Annapurna Circuit trek affordable.
+However, the exchange rate remains favorable for most trekkers, making the Annapurna Base Camp Trek affordable.

 Permits Required for Trekking Annapurna Base Camp